 Cinnamon is a type of spice that is a staple in most American kitchens.
 It can be used in both sweet desserts and breakfast dishes as well as savory cooking.
 Cinnamon is derived from the bark of the Cinnamomum tree.

 There are two different types of cinnamon commonly found in markets all over the world.
-There is Ceylon cinnamon, also called 'true' cinnamon or 'sweet' cinnamon, and Cassia cinnamon.
+There is Ceylon cinnamon, also called 'true' cinnamon or 'Chinese' cinnamon, and Cassia cinnamon.

-Cassia cinnamon specifically comes from the C. cassia tree, also called the C. aromaticum tree, found throughout China, whereas ceylon cinnamon comes from the C. verum tree, found in Sri Lanka.
+Cassia cinnamon specifically comes from the C. cassia tree, found throughout China, whereas ceylon cinnamon comes from the C. verum tree, found in Sri Lanka.
 Cassia cinnamon is dark brown-red in color with thicker sticks and a rougher texture than ceylon cinnamon.
 It is also more inexpensive than ceylon cinnamon and the more commonly consumed type throughout the world, including in the United States.
 Unless you are shopping at a high end, specialty spice market, the cinnamon sticks and ground cinnamon in your pantry and at your local grocery are undoubtedly cassia cinnamon.

 Potential Health Benefits

-It has been shown to inhibit the protein buildup that is hallmark to Alzheimer's as well as protecting neurons, normalizing neurotransmitter function, and improving motor function in mice with Parkinson's.
+It is being studied for its potential effects in preventing Alzheimer's by preventing build-up of tau-protein in the brain.
 Cinnamon can also lower circulating blood sugar levels as well as increasing a person's sensitivity to insulin, both of which can be therapeutic for diabetics.
 There is even some research looking into cinnamon's anti-bacterial and anti-fungal properties!